 Suus reached out the Refugees Welcome in Germany with the intention to challenge public perception and sentiments of fear towards people seeking asylum and refugees in Australia.
 Being concerned about the effects of cultural and social segregation, she is dedicated to defend the fundamental rights of people fleeing persecution and promote tolerance and mutual understanding.

 Theo has a background in community development and has implemented a number of initiatives in the social and arts sectors.
-He is currently working at the Adelaide City Council in the community development team while studying a Bachelor of Social Work.
-Theo continues to advocate for South Australia’s social enterprise sector at a local and state government level.
+He is currently working overseas and has studied a Bachelor of Social Work in Adelaide.
+Theo continues to advocate for Australia’s social enterprise sector.

 Hannah works within the refugee and migrant youth advocacy space with a background in casework and youth work for people seeking asylum & unaccompanied minors.
 When she's not busy hustling for RWA, she's either picking up a random new hobby, overdosing on Vitamin D or planning a random getaway.